awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-register-targets.md

 1. If there is no Lambda function registered, choose **Register**\.
 Select the Lambda function and choose **Register**\.

 1. To deregister a Lambda function, choose **Deregister**\.
 When prompted for confirmation, choose **Deregister**\.

+**To register or deregister Lambda functions using the AWS CLI**
+Use the [register\-targets](https://docs.aws.amazon.com/cli/latest/reference/elbv2/register-targets.html) command to add targets and the [deregister\-targets](https://docs.aws.amazon.com/cli/latest/reference/elbv2/deregister-targets.html) command to remove targets\.